aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Unfortunately this post is off-topic for this site.
 Please read [What topics can I ask about here?](https://$SITEURL$/help/on-topic) - note that it states "_If you are looking for feedback on a specific **working** piece of code...then you are in the right place!_" Also, when posting your question, there should have been text on the side that read "_Your question **must contain code that is already working correctly**_..."
 When you have fixed the code, please [edit] your post to include the working code and it can be reviewed."

 ###[Q] stub code
-Welcome to $SITENAME$.
 Unfortunately this question does not match what this site is about.
+Please re-read the Help center page [_What topics can I ask about here?_](https://codereview.stackexchange.com/help/on-topic) - specifically the third question.
 Reviewers need more than hypothetical/stub code.
 For more information, see [this meta post](https://codereview.meta.stackexchange.com/a/3652/120114).

 ###[Q] untested
 If you're not sure whether your code works correctly, I'm afraid it's not yet ready for review. $SITENAME$ is for finished code that you believe to be functionally correct.